 A man in the street, grown up in a bourgeois dominion, would believe in the tale of the supreme responsibility: say, the humanity is aware of its biological (and even geological) fault, and their conscience unites them in the common aspiration to atone the sin.
 Those formed under the banners of Marxism would resolutely object and recall the sacramental question: à quoi bon?
 No money is invested without a thorough analysis of financial perspectives.
 Philanthropy is a serious business, and not a trifle toy.
 Eventually, each ecological campaign is backed by certain representatives of a certain class, who compete with each other, with the bills paid from the pockets of the duped masses.
 Besides, some much higher stakes are involved too.
 The political roots of the biodiversity case grow from the global capitalism's innate craving for self-preservation.
 Indeed, how a parasitic class could convince the masses daily robbed of everything to keep on their suffering without a thought of revolt?
 The recipe is quite simple: 1) declare that the conscious humankind is just an animal species, and 2) proclaim the ultimate value of any biological species at all for preserving the natural stability.
 With these premises, the laymen will accept the hegemony of the capital as a rule admitting no exception; just add a little material interest, and the philistine will man the barricades for the biodiverse power of the bourgeoisie.
 On the contrary, admitting that, under certain conditions, something in nature does not deserve further existence, we populate the other side of the same barricades, which would irreparably spoil the pleasures of the rich.

 Capitalism has become rotten yet on the prenatal stage; with all that, it can keep on decaying for many decades, as long as those at the trough are ready to put up with the stink and force the others to the same.
 The core of the capitalist system of brainwashing can be expressed in just a few words: the future will be exactly like today, since we have reached the acme, and there is nothing else to strive for.
 So, let us can ourselves in, for the sake of the general well-being (that is, for the wealth of the money-bags).
 The deification of the parasites of all kinds just adds a natural stripe.
-This perfectly goes along with the clerics: all the toils and disasters are heaven-sent, as the Satan's instigations are as sacred as the word of the Lord, who has authorized it all from the up-there headquarters.
+This perfectly goes along with the clerics: all the toils and disasters are heaven-sent, as the Satan's instigations are as sacred as the word of the Lord, who has authorized that all from the up-there headquarters.

 Such a stand won't go as well with the dawn of reason.
 We know that everything in nature was, is, and will be changing at any epoch.
-If dinosaurs were so much preoccupied with biodiversity, its present promoters would never have come to life.
-One cannot stop the process; all we need is to reasonably direct it to a supreme purpose, instead of chaotic flow.
+If dinosaurs were as much preoccupied with biodiversity, its present promoters would never have come to life.
+One cannot stop the process; all we need is to reasonably direct it to a reasonable purpose, instead of chaotic flow.
 The preservation of the capitalistic bestiality, the state of everybody fighting with everyone, does seem too sublime a motive.

 The very definition of reason is to rearrange nature in a consciously controlled manner: some things should be kept for a while, others must be removed, and there is always an option of something entirely unprecedented.
 Any human action is bound to change the world; inaction will change it too, and the effect of the random play of the elements may be much more disastrous.
 The rostra roar that the domestication of animals is harmful for nature.
 What kind of nature do they mean?
 As for the wild nature, it's our primary duty, to build a less savage world.
 Human creations (inasmuch they bear the signs of reason) are much more beautiful and versatile than any evolutional achievement in inanimate and living nature.
 Well, a dog-rose flower may be very nice; however, it can never stand a comparison with a real rose.
 Even where we decide to leave a wild islet, it will no longer live on its own, revealing its beauty in a due faceting and an appropriate mount.

 No doubt, besides wonderful masterpieces, people can produce lots of garbage that may sometimes foul up even those things that have been far from ideal from the very beginning.
 Still, this is not a sign of too much intellect.
 The first step towards reason are difficult, and some mess is practically inevitable.
 And it is this natural under development that we are suggested to preserve, with the very diverse well-wishers strongly recommending to cut any attempts of approaching truly human deeds.
-No, thanks! we redesign the world just to incorporate an objective necessity of reason.
+No, thanks!
+We redesign the world just to incorporate an objective necessity of reason.
 No good intentions, no auto-training can ennoble our existence; for self-improvement, we needs to immerse ourselves in the objective conditions that will compel nobility from us, whether we want it or not.

-Any construction works means careful distinction of what could serve us a little longer from what has already exhausted its productive potential.
-The demand to keep everything at all is nothing but a pernicious utopia.
+Any construction works mean careful distinction of what could serve us a little longer from what has already exhausted its productive potential.
+The demand to keep on everything at all is nothing but a pernicious utopia.
 There are millions of species of bacteria or insects; nobody could convince me that all of them are vitally important.
 Maybe, if somebody removes this very grain of sand from the sand beach, I'll never get a top-level tan.
 Alright, a lower-than one will do as well, and one could perfectly do without the beach, and probably without me.
 Something different, and as good, will fill the niche.
 The only thing of importance is that things come to please humans, and not as they please.
 Fat chance!
 The ecoactivists shout from the house-tops about the immeasurable significance of any living creature (obviously, meaning themselves in the first rank).
 We are incessantly warned against an accidental violation of the universal balance; and there is a flashy slogan too: the butterfly effect.

 From biodiversity we are smoothly ported to the idea of the revival of the lost species.
 The genetic house works hard to squeeze money from the public.
 Come on, let the herds of mammoths straddle across the tundra, and just imagine how a tyrannosaurus would look nice in a tropical safari!
 Nobody cares that the tundra of today may be of a different kind, or the tropics have long since become much thinner.
 Just pack them with as much live creatures as possible.
 The arrangement of a specially balanced and comfortable habitat is off the issue.
 A slightest consideration would pop up an obvious forecast: some people will have to flock tighter, to make room for the nice beasties.
 Of course, nothing threatens those who capers with the banners in the streets of the world capitals.
 Neither those who stir them up.
 However, in the wild nature, an increase on one side inevitably turns into extinction on another.
 So, the petty genre like me will have to fight tooth and nail against the pressing vermin.
 And here (sorry, don't worry!) no mercy to anybody!
 When something destroys my house and eats up my bread, I must cut short this outrage by any means.
 Otherwise, how can I pass for a conscious being?
 If a microbe undermines my health, the worse for the microbe.
 If a gnat sucks my blood, I'll smash it.
 If a spider mite spoils my roses, I'll have to do away with it, despite of all the protests of the insect right defenders.
 The galaxy M31 (aka NGC224) contains more than a trillion stars, and it looks beautiful on the photographs.
 Still, I doubt that anybody is going to enjoy such a diversity when the Andromeda Galaxy will approach the Milky Way enough for the hard radiation from the zone of the collision shock wave to kill any trace of life in the both.